Updated: Jul 13

 7. Helping with other needs you might have, like boosting your credit, budgeting, area tours, acquiring a driver's license if you don't have one, have just moved here, and are legally able to acquire one

 I do not offer property management services for landlords, only tenant representation.
-Here are some basic tips on what to look for in service providers.
+Here are some basic tips on renting out your home.

 Why an Hourly Fee?